jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 -   RPAT, formerly SmartGAP

 # Audiences
-This section identifies various VisionEval documentation audiences for the purposes of this documentation plan.
+This section identifies various VisionEval documentation audiences.
+For the purposes of this documentation plan, most of these fall into one of the following categories:
+* high-level decision-maker,
+* semi-technical planner leading a project application,
+* more technical model applier, and
+* code contributors (for model enhancement, research, or core framework development)

+## Decision-Maker

 **Policy-maker / Agency Manager**: responsible for deciding whether to invest in VisionEval in time or resources (e.g., apply within region, or participate in pooled fund) as well as knowing when and how it is useful within the broader policy context.
 Needs to evaluate return-on-investment from a time/money/opportunity-cost perspective, relative to other tools.
 Concerned with application staffing and resource needs, maintenance, as well as tool credibility and value.

+## Semi-Technical Manager
 **Planner / Project Manager:** responsible for knowing how VisionEval might fit into a specific planning or policy project.
 Understands how to budget (time and money) and staff VisionEval tools within the context of a project or plan update and how to utilize the model and results.
 Understands basic data needs and model assumptions and caveats, how to choose between VE models, data needs, and how VE models can integrate with other tools.

+## Model Applier
+Model appliers could range in spectrum from people comfortable primarily in a GUI environment to those more interested and comfortable exploring the code and methods that they are using.

 **User:** responsible for gathering inputs, setting up, running, and evaluating and summarizing the results for VisionEval models within the context of a project or plan update.
 Understands the model methods, assumptions, caveats, and how to change them.
 Can identify and troubleshoot unexpected results and present results at appropriate levels of aggregation considering caveats.
 Has a basic knowledge of the R programming language and intermediate knowledge of travel modeling concepts.

 **Super-user:** In addition to more basic application of the tool, this audience will typically be more interested in VisionEval coding and methods and their evolution.
 These data scientists or academics, could possess more coding experience or subject matter strength, making them good candidates for reviewing new code, advise on new methods, or capable of basic upgrades, re-ordering modules, or re-estimation of parts of the VisionEval code (typically not building a module from scratch).

+## Contributor
+This category encompasses everyone who might contribute code or concepts to mainline VisionEval models.

-**Model Developer:** responsible for using templates and instructions for developing new models, modules, and packages for VisionEval.
+**Developer:** responsible for using templates and instructions for developing new models, modules, and packages for VisionEval.
 Has an intermediate to advanced knowledge of the R programming language (experience in creating R packages) and advanced knowledge of travel modeling concepts (or is working with somebody who does).
 Model Developers should be well acquainted with VisionEval coding guidance and interested in contribution criteria and processes.

 **Researcher:** interested in using VisionEval to test a research hypothesis.
 Should be familiar with all aspects of being a model applier and if needed, should also have skills associated with model developer.
 In addition, a researcher will be interested in research questions of interest to society that can be addressed with VisionEval as well as data that may help develop and support new modules.
+Also interested in materials that enable use of VisionEval in curriculum/classroom settings.

-**Framework Developer:** uses an advanced understanding of the R programming language, the VisionEval framework, and VisionEval contribution guidelines, governance, and roadmap in order to progress the state of the VisionEval framework for the benefit of all.
+**Framework Developer:** A “super-developer” able to alter VisionEval core code, uses an advanced understanding of the R programming language, the VisionEval framework, and VisionEval contribution guidelines, governance, and roadmap in order to progress the state of the VisionEval framework for the benefit of all.

 Documentation Needs
 ===================